okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/index.md

 ### Set up a global session policy and authentication policy

-You need to set up a Global Session Policy and an authentication policy to integrate with the Devices SDK.
-See [Configure a Global Session Policy and authentication policy](/docs/guides/configure-signon-policy/main/).
+You need to set up a global session policy and an authentication policy to integrate with the Devices SDK.
+See [Configure a global session policy and authentication policy](/docs/guides/configure-signon-policy/main/).

 ## Install and configure the Okta Devices SDK